autotbx/automation-toolbox/README.md

 |spec.targets|array[string]|false||Target limitation during terraform operation|

-## Plans / AnsiblePlans
+## Plans / AnsiblePlans <a name="plans"></a>

 Plan is the equivalent of the terraform/ansible plan/apply.
-You should create this object as they are created by the PlanRequest object.
+You should not create this object as they are created by the PlanRequest object.

 | variable | type | required | default | Description |
 |----------|----------|----------|---------|-------|